Skip to content

 About Our Firm

 Bradley is a national law firm with a reputation for skilled legal work, exceptional client service, and impeccable integrity.
-Our almost 600 attorneys provide business clients around the world with a full suite of legal services in dozens of industries and practice areas.
-Bradley’s 10 offices are located in Alabama, Florida, Mississippi, North Carolina, Tennessee, Texas, and the District of Columbia.
-This extensive geographic base provides the foundation to represent clients on a national and international basis.
+Our more than 700 attorneys provide business clients around the world with a full suite of legal services in dozens of industries and practice areas.
+Bradley’s 13 offices are located in Alabama, Florida, Georgia, Mississippi, North Carolina, Tennessee, Texas, and the District of Columbia, giving us an extensive geographic base to represent clients on a regional, national, and international basis.
 We frequently serve as national coordinating counsel, regional counsel, and statewide counsel for clients in various industries.

 Law blog design & platform by LexBlog LexBlog Logo